 The image above shows a dramatic example of a green flash, as seen from the Canary Islands.
-While this particular atmospheric phenomenon was considered a myth for a long time, its exact causes have been known for an equally long time, and the only reason why the existence of green flash was doubted was that it only lasts for about two seconds or so.
+This particular atmospheric optical phenomenon was considered a myth for a long time.
+These days, the cause of green flashes or green rays are well known, and the only reason why their existence was doubted was that they only last for about two seconds or so.

 Typically, the green flash is best seen over a clear horizon such as the ocean, and in stable atmospheric conditions that allow more of the Sun’s light to reach an observer without any light being scattered, absorbed, or extinguished by atmospheric haze.
 However, why is the flash green, and not blue as might be expected, since blue light is the most refracted frequency, and should therefore be the last component of the Sun’s light to sink below the horizon?